mento-protocol/docs/other/getting-mento-stables/on-celo.md

 ## Swap at oracle rate (USDm, EURm, BRLm, XOFm)

-The most direct way to get **Reserve-backed** Mento stables (USDm, EURm, BRLm, XOFm) is by swapping on the Mento protocol.
+The most direct way to get these Mento stables on Celo is by swapping on the Mento protocol.
 FPMM pools use **oracle-based rates**: you get the same rate you see off-chain for the pair (e.g. EUR/USD). **There is no slippage** — the rate is fixed by the oracle for your trade size.

 ### Using the Mento app